 For more information on YFFL: http://www.yukonfoodforlearning.ca/

-- Provided a new lighting system and storage units in two counseling rooms and one art therapy room
+- new lighting and storage units in two counseling rooms and an art therapy room

-- Replaced broken toys, furniture and introduced new materials for therapeutic space
+- replacements for broken toys, furniture and introduced new materials for therapeutic space

-- Purchased therapeutic books and bus tickets users of the clinic
+- therapeutic books and bus tickets for users of the clinic

 For more information on OCSS: http://www.scss.ca/counselling/sexual-abuse-counselling-centre